Larisa Shepitko, an icon of Soviet cinema

 In 1980 her husband made a documentary Larisa as a loving tribute to his wife and partner.

-In 1963 Larisa married her fellow VGIK student Elem Klimov (director of the war film Come and See 1985).
-Larisa gave birth to their son Anton in 1971.
+In 1963 Larisa married her fellow VGIK student Elem Klimov (director of the war film Come and See, 1985).
+Larisa gave birth to their only son Anton.